crushonme/crushonme.github.io/_posts/2025-06-03-Knowledge-About-Auditing-And-Diagnostic-Log-In-Azure-SQL-Database.md

 - The storage endpoint contains https://\<storagename\>.blob.core.windows.net and we can get the storage name in the audit settings.
 - The container name is fixed to sqldbauditlogs.
 - Server Name is the name of your logic server.
-- AuditName has four possible options:
+- AuditName has four possible options and it depends on Auditing Policy and retention policy:

     | Auditing Policy | Retention | AuditName                             |
     |-----------------|-----------|---------------------------------------|